Effortless Alpine Escapes: European Luxury Resorts with Short Transfers

 Verbier, Switzerland (Geneva Airport: 2 hours)

 Verbier has personality.
 It’s polished without being pretentious, fun without being loud.
 The skiing is exceptional, the chalets are beautifully dressed, and the après-ski somehow lasts half the day.
 It’s where you come for altitude and end up staying for atmosphere.
+This balance of serious skiing and strong hotel infrastructure is exactly what I look for when recommending resorts for family ski trips in Europe.

 Good for: Friends who pack black ski suits and know how to order champagne in three languages.